reptilebrain/flymount/README.md

+# sshfs-mount
-# sshfs-mount - This is a simple Bash script that mount remote folders via sshfs.
+This is a simple Bash script that mount remote folders via sshfs.
-Why is the text so big?
+You need to set up your SSH keys before this script works properly.
+I recommend that you use ssh-copy-id for a smooth ride.